Southern Style Buttermilk Biscuits

 • Mix the butter into the flour until dough is crumbly.
 Use one hand to keep from working the dough too much.

-• Make a well in the dry ingredients.
-Pour buttermilk in the middle of the well and gently mix into the flour with one hand until barely moistened.
+• Make a well (indention) in the dry ingredients.
+Pour 1 cup of the buttermilk in the middle of the well and gently mix into the flour with one hand until barely moistened.
+If you need more buttermilk to mix in with the dry crumbles, add the other ¼ cup.

 • Place one piece of dough in the middle, and then work around the pie plate or skillet making sure the biscuits are touching.